 Aside from being one of the German company’s latest and largest model, the X7 is also labeled as a Sport Activity Vehicle (SAV) fully capable of towing a canoe, kayak or anything weighing 6,000 lbs. and below.

 A 3.0-liter TwinPower Turbo inline-six diesel engine supports this muscled car producing an amazing 265 hp with a torque of 620 Nm.

 This type of automobile isn’t just for politicians anymore.
 In recent years, the market has been flooded with a good variety of units as well as newer, more customer-friendly subsegments such as subcompact variants and crossovers.

 To help you decide if this versatile vehicle is for you, we’ve covered some of the most common reasons why people who picked this type of car found them a good investment.

 1. To have a ride that can withstand flooding

-In a country as flood prone as the Philippines, even light rains can cause water levels to riser and roads to become almost impassable.
+In a country as flood prone as the Philippines, even light rains can cause water levels to rise and roads to become almost impassable.
 Your average family car or subcompact hatch may easily turn into a submarine during a flood, but not your trusted SUV.

 To measure a vehicle’s flood-busting capabilities, you need to understand two factors that affect it: ground clearance, which is the distance between the base of the tire and the axle, and wading depth or the maximum water height a car can withstand with going inside sensitive components such as electronics, engine enclosure, and air intake.

-On average, your typical sedan only has around 120 millimeters of ground clearance and its wading depth only a little over it due to its body style.
-Meanwhile, SUVs are specifically designed to have high ground clearance of at least 200 millimeters and a wading capacity of up to 800 millimeters due heightened suspension, large wheels, snorkel, and other features.
+On average, your typical sedan only has around 120 millimeters of ground clearance and its wading depth a little over it due to its body style.
+Meanwhile, SUVs are specifically designed to have high ground clearance of at least 200 millimeters and a wading capacity of up to 800 millimeters due to heightened suspension, large wheels, snorkel, and other features.